leejet/stable-diffusion.cpp/README.md

 - [ ] LoRA support
 - [ ] k-quants support
 - [ ] Cross-platform reproducibility (perhaps ensuring consistency with the original SD)
+- [ ] Adapting to more weight formats

 ## Usage